How Environmental Conditions Affect Ammo Performance

 Altitude changes air density, which affects external ballistics.

-At lower elevations, denser air increases drag, which can subtly change point of impact, especially at longer distances.
+Denser air increases drag, which can subtly change point of impact, especially at longer distances.

 While altitude doesn't typically affect ignition or internal performance, it absolutely affects how a bullet behaves once it leaves the barrel.
 Shooters who travel or compete in different regions often need to re-confirm zero or adjust expectations.